arskom/spyne/doc/source/manual/sqlalchemy.rst

 anywhere the regular Rpclib types go.
 The definition for the `User` object is quite similar to vanilla SQLAlchemy declarative syntax, save for two elements:

     #.
-The object also bases on TableModel, which bridges SQLAlchemy and Rpclib
+The object also bases on :class:`rpclib.model.table.TableModel`, which
-       types.
+       bridges SQLAlchemy and Rpclib types.
     #.
 It has a namespace declaration, which is just so the service looks good
        on wsdl.